cs50/cs50.readthedocs.io/_pages/hackathon.md

 ### Can I leave early?

+#### Harvard Students

 If you really, really want to, yes.
 If you leave before 3am, call the [Evening Van Service](http://www.transportation.harvard.edu/shuttle-van-services/evening-van-service) at 617-495-0400 before 2:30am to arrange for pick-up.
 If you leave between 3am and 5am, best to use [Lyft](https://www.lyft.com/) or [Uber](https://get.uber.com/) or call 617-782-5500 for a taxi.
 If leaving on foot, be sure to walk with multiple friends.

+#### Yale Students

+Afraid the buses won't be leaving until 5am!
+And if you take a bus from New Haven to Cambridge, you **must** return to New Haven on the bus; afraid it's not allowed to stay behind in Cambridge.

 ### Can I go to IHOP?